Privacy and Terms

 If your subscription for a paid account expires (including where payment has been made by someone else (e.g. an institution or other organization that you belong to) and that payment ends), we’ll try to make sure your stuff continues to be accessible via a “free” account, subject to compliance with the respective terms and conditions.
 If you’ve exceeded the limits of the free account, you will need to archive old content before being able to add more content.

 If you don’t want to have an account with us at all, you may close your account via your Account Settings.
-We may retain and use your stuff as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
+We may retain and use your stuff as necessary to comply with our legal obligations, resolve disputes and enforce our agreements.
 Consistent with these requirements, we will try to delete your stuff quickly but there might be latency in deletions from our servers, and backed-up versions might persist.
-In addition, we do not delete files from our servers that you have in common with other users.
+In addition, files that you have in common with other users may be retained.

 Overleaf is provided “AS-IS”